Information for Walkers

 Other Information

 • Changes and Cancellations are Unavoidable.
-Always check the Club’s website for the latest information on walks or activities advertised on the Program.
+Always check the Club’s website for the latest information on bush walks or activities advertised on the Program.

 • Public Transport.
 Phone 131 500 or visit http://www.transportnsw.info/.
 Check before the activity for information on delays and track work.
 Leave home earlier if necessary.
 It is your responsibility not to delay the start of the activity.